SujalChoudhari/100x_Buildathon_Entropy/README.md

 1. **Run the frontend:**

    - After installation navigate to the frontend directory.
-   Run the following command to start the application:
+   - Run the following command to start the frontend:

     ```sh
     npm run dev